Custom package

 If True, old and new will be present as bool.

-changed_sticker_set
+property changed_sticker_set

 Whether the channel’s sticker set was changed or not.